ROS2swarm/ros2swarm-docker-mac-m1/README.md

-Docker for using ROS 2 and Gazebo on MacBook with ARM architecture
+Docker for using ROS 2 foxy and Gazebo on MacBook with ARM architecture

 Based on: https://github.com/fcwu/docker-ubuntu-vnc-desktop